Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***Is there a list of people whom I have added to one of my aspects, but who have not added me to one of theirs?***
 No, in the interest of helping to keep each person's own aspects private to them.
 However, you should get a one-time notification that someone has started sharing with you when they add you to an aspect.

+***When I add someone to an aspect, can they see older posts that I have already posted to that aspect?***
+No. They will only be able to see new posts to that aspect.
+They (and everyone else) can see your older *public* posts on your profile page, but they *may* also see them in their stream if you are both on the same pod, or if you are on different pods but someone on their pod is already following you.
+(Posts from the past are not shared between pods retroactively, but they may have already been shared between them when they were first posted.)

 ###MORE ON POSTS AND POSTING

 ***How do I hide a post?***